14-Day Family Trip to the Cook Islands: Including Rarotonga and Aitutaki!

 Road Transport in the Cook Islands

 The first road transport you’ll encounter on each of the islands you visit is your airport transfer.
-On Rarotonga, this must be booked in advance with your resort or with one of the airport shuttle companies, as outlined in the 8 Best Airport Transfers.
+On Rarotonga, this must be booked in advance with your resort or one of the airport shuttle companies, as outlined in the article, 10 Best Airport Transfers.
 On Aitutaki, airport transfers are usually provided free of charge by your accommodation.

 Interisland Transport in the Cook Islands

 The only manageable way to get between Rarotonga and Aitutaki is via domestic flight.
-Flights are approximately 50 minutes, while approximate airfares can be found in our guide, Domestic Flights in the Cook Islands.
+Flights are approximately 50 minutes long, and approximate airfares can be found in our guide, Domestic Flights in the Cook Islands.

 For all of your transport options, however, check out the Cook Islands Transport Guide: 15 Best Ways to Get Around the Cook Islands.

 Welcome to Rarotonga and the start of your family getaway!
 After the arrivals process of going through customs and biosecurity, you’ll step outside of the arrivals hall to the greetings of “Kia Orana” and a floral ‘ei put over your heads.
-It’s the customary Cook Islands greeting that most of the airport transfers supply with enthusiasm!
+It’s the customary Cook Islands greeting that most airport transfers provide with enthusiasm!

 Since it’s your first day in the Cook Islands, take it easy and get settled at your chosen family accommodation.
-After check-in, relax by the pool, have a paddle with the kayaks provided at your resort and transition to “Raro time”.
-We’ll go over a few things you can do on Rarotonga tomorrow.
+After check-in, relax by the pool, take a paddle in the kayaks provided at your resort, and transition to “Raro time”.

 Rarotonga Family Accommodation